 When he encounters this problem his mind stopped working and he immediately reached out to me with the hope of fixing this error as soon as possible.

 It was obvious to get panic as his entire business totally depends on this website, thus, he was so desperate to fix this issue.
-So I had to find the reason of this problem at first in order to fix it.
+So I had to find the reason for this problem at first in order to fix it.

 If you are also curious to know the fix then go through this post as I am going to share with you everything I did step by step in this tutorial.